anixe/ion_cs/README.md

 # IonReader

 ## Introduction
-Anixe.Ion library is a .NET 4.5 library that provides reader with fast, non-cached, forward only access to *.ion files.
+Anixe.Ion library is a netstandard2.1 library that provides reader with fast, non-cached, forward only access to *.ion files and writer to build ion file content.

 ## Features
 #### IonReaderFactory